Chimpanzee Trekking and Habituation Experiences

 Tracking the Chimpanzees

 Guided morning or afternoon walks into the forest, which start from the Park's Visitor Centre, set off to trek the habituated family groups.
 Visitors are put into groups of just 6, and the experience usually lasts for 3-4 hours.
-You must buy your permit in advance - these currently cost USD 200 per person per trek (subject to change).
+You must buy your permit in advance - these currently cost USD 200 per person per trek and going up to USD 250 per person per trek from 1st July 2024 (subject to change).
 Permit numbers are restricted, so early booking is advised to avoid disappointment.

 Once you find the chimpanzees, you will spend approximately an hour watching them playing and feeding, but you must maintain a distance of 7-8m from the chimps at all times.
 Unlike their cousins, the gorillas, chimpanzees tend to be more active and often keep moving through the forest canopies, so you may find yourself following a troop through the dense jungle!